What Should You Do 2 Months Prior to your Move?

 So what can you do to make the moving process a whole easier?
 Even though no move is going to be perfect, you can least make an attempt for a smooth transition.
 We think planning ahead is by far the best step you can take to make moving easier on both you and your family.

 Two months is a pretty good time to start thinking ahead to those nitty-gritty details.
-Check out this check-list of how you can prepare for your move:
+Check out the following check-list of how you can prepare for your move.

 1. Compare Quotes from Residential Movers

 The relocation process almost always takes longer than you think it will, so it’s important to contact different moving companies in advance.
 Give yourself time to compare prices, but don’t forget – cheapest doesn’t always mean best.
 Unfortunately, many fraudulent moving companies are out there, looking for their own advantage, even at your expense.

 You’d be wise to first ask family and friends for companies they recommend.
 Positive, real customer reviews are by far the most reliable proof of a moving company’s merit.
 Try to find a company that’s bonded, and even insured if they will be transporting monies, jewelry, etc. You can also call the Better Business Bureau to make sure your moving company of choice is registered.